FeatureBaseDB/tools/imagine/README.md

 a time for all columns) or column-major order (generate all rows for each column).

-    * dimensionOrder: string, one of "row" or "column". default is "row".
+* `dimensionOrder`: string, one of "row" or "column". default is "row".

 Zipf parameters: The first row will have bits set based on the base density provided.
 Following rows will follow the Zipf distribution's probabilities.